-A Smoky Mountain Christmas may not have been in the running for any Oscar nominations, but something about Dolly’s musical tale of her roots captivated me as a child.
+A Smoky Mountain Christmas may not have been in the running for any Oscars, but something about Dolly’s musical tale of her roots captivated me as a child.
 And while my family knows the movie as one that persistently turns up each and every holiday season, I know it as the reason I made my first trip to America’s most visited national park.

 So if you make like Lorna Davis and find yourself escaping to the Smokies, here are some beautiful ways to spend three days.

 Your long weekend begins on the northern edge of the park, where the people of Gatlinburg, Tennessee, have been living off Smoky Mountain tourism for nearly 80 years.
 What once was a small mountain hamlet has grown up into the capital of kitsch—a city of 4,000 people that somehow supports more than 20 wedding chapels and at least eight separate Ripley’s attractions.

 If this sounds like a tourist trap to you, you’re absolutely correct.
 Good thing you’ve booked a condo at Deer Ridge Mountain Resort, a quiet hillside retreat 12 miles east of downtown.
 With your own private kitchen and a terrace overlooking the foothills of the Smokies, the nightmare of the Hollywood Star Cars Museum will soon be a distant memory (3710 Weber Road, Gatlinburg).

 Today’s The Day The Teddy Bears Have Their Picnic